-Precautions for safe handling The conductivity of this material may make it a static accumulator., A liquid is typically considered nonconductive if its conductivity is below 100 pS/m and is considered semi-conductive if its conductivity is below 10 000 pS/m., Whether a liquid is nonconductive or semi-conductive, the precautions are the same., A number of factors, for example liquid temperature, presence of contaminants, and anti-static additives can greatly influence the conductivity of a liquid. ▶ Containers, even those that have been emptied, may contain explosive vapours. ▶ Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
+Precautions for safe handling

+Trecautions for sale nanuling Safe handling Containers, even those that have been emptied, may contain explosive vapours.
+Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
 Electrostatic discharge may be generated during pumping - this may result in fire.
-Safe handling ▶ Ensure electrical continuity by bonding and grounding (earthing) all equipment. • Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec).
+Ensure electrical continuity by bonding and grounding (earthing) all equipment.
+Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec).
 Avoid splash filling.
-Limit all unnecessary personal contact.
+Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area Avoid contact with incompatible materials.
-Keep dry.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+Other information Keep dry.
 Store under cover.
-Other information Protect containers against physical damage. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
+Protect containers against physical damage.
+Observe manufacturer's storage and handling recommendations contained within this SDS.